 The Old Town of Krakow is home to the famous Wawel Castle.
 This is the place that you simply cannot miss out on visiting!
 As you stroll around the Old Town, you will see plenty of legendary monuments positioned and dozens of stunning Polish restaurants serving all the yummy polish delicacies.

 Krakow is also home to Europe’s largest market square.
-Make sure to bring your camera and clear your schedule, because you will be here a while.
+Make sure to bring your camera and clear your schedule because you will be here for a while.
 If you are interested in some pointers, make sure to check out the list of things to do in Krakow.

-*Editor Note: We think this is the most beautiful cities in Poland, it is considered one of Poland’s tourist’s cities but the amount of tourists here is nothing compared other European cities.
+*Editor Note: We think this is the most beautiful city in Poland, it is considered one of Poland’s tourist cities, but the amount of tourists here is nothing compared to other European cities.

-The capital of the Lower Silsea, Wroclaw is a very popular entertainment and cultural destination.
-The strong presence of Bohemian, Prussian and Austrian culture makes it a unique and very diverse architectural city.
-Wroclaw is basically a cathedral island where you will find over 12 islands, numerous riverside parks which are connected by over 100 bridges.
+The capital of the Lower Silsea, Wroclaw, is a very popular entertainment and cultural destination.
+The strong presence of Bohemian, Prussian, and Austrian culture makes it a unique and very diverse architectural city.
+Wroclaw is basically a cathedral island where you will find over 12 islands, and numerous riverside parks, which are connected by over 100 bridges.
 Sounds special, because it is!

 4. Bialowieża Forest